Blog Posts•Translations for Confluence

 The app Translations for Confluence by bitvoodoo ag (available for Data Center, Server, and Cloud) tackles all of these obstacles.
 Our approach is different: The multilingual content is created and updated on a single Confluence page (or blog post, for that matter).
 When users access the Confluence page, only the language version that is relevant to them will be displayed.
 How is this possible?

 The key to this solution is working with language macros.
 These are simple macros bearing the name of the language, e.g. German, French, English, etc. Each language macro can enclose any content and any amount of other macros.
-The editor is entirely free to choose which language macros to use on any page.
+The editor is entirely free to choose which language macros to use on any page, allowing for seamless Confluence language translation.
+This helps businesses looking for a Confluence language switcher that works efficiently.

 The language displayed by Translations for Confluence depends on several Confluence language settings:

 With version 5 of Translations for Confluence, the Confluence language app provides the ability to translate page titles right from the Confluence editor.
-You can enter the page title’s translations as separate fields in the “Translate title” interface.
-After that, you can go straight back to your page content, do final revisions, then publish your page in the language you prefer.
+You can enter the page title’s translations in the “Translate title” interface.
+Once done, you can return to your page content and publish it in the language you prefer.
+This feature is essential for organizations needing to change Confluence language settings across various regions.

 The translated pages will affect your Confluence experience in many ways.
 They will be displayed in the page tree, the breadcrumb and on the dashboard, to name but a few locations.